adrelanos/grub-screen-resolution/README.md

-# Enables AppArmor and Verbose Output during Boot #

-Modifies /etc/default/grub.
-Removes "quiet" from GRUB_CMDLINE_LINUX_DEFAULT.
-And adds "vga=0x0317 apparmor=1 security=apparmor" to
-GRUB_CMDLINE_LINUX_DEFAULT.
+# Sets 1024x768 as boot screen resolution #

+Ships a /etc/default/grub.d/30_screen_resolution.cfg configuration file, that injects "vga=0x0317" into the GRUB_CMDLINE_LINUX_DEFAULT variable.

-For better security/usability.
+For better usability.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)